Moshe Sofer (II): Married life

 As his father aged, Sofer became more active in communal matters and served as the active rav and dayan of Erlau alongside his father.
 He also supervised the cheder and yeshiva.

 Children

 Sofer and his wife had six children; Avraham Shmuel Binyamin, Yochanan, Chava Rivka, Leah, Gitel Tobia and Reizel.

 Avraham Shmuel Binyamin was a Torah genius and studied at the Yeshiva of Rabbi Yosef Asher Pollack (1888 – 1944) (author of She'eris Yosef Asher), in Verpelét, Hungary.

 He also studied at the Yeshiva of Rabbi Chaim Mordechai Roller (1868–1947) (author of Be'er Chaim Mordechai) in Piatra Neamţ, Romania, from whom he received Semicha.

 Yochanan also studied at the Verpelét Yeshiva, and later became Rabbi of Erlau and Rosh Yeshiva of Yeshivas Chassam Sofer in Budapest and Eger.
-He re-founded the Yeshiva in Jerusalem, Israel and was the previous Rebbe of the Erlau Hasidic Dynasty.
+He re-founded the Yeshiva in Jerusalem, in what is now Israel, and was the previous Rebbe of the Erlau Hasidic Dynasty.

 Chava Rivka, Leah, Gitel Tobia and Reizel all were unmarried and were murdered in the Holocaust.